-Besides the usual allergies and pests that might harm your pet during the change of seasons, there is also the risk of other potentially harmful illnesses that can affect your dog as the result of a fun romp in the woods.
-UK dog walkers should be aware of SCI (Seasonal Canine Illnesses) symptoms that may indicate your dog is suffering from one or more of these illnesses.
+Besides the usual allergies and pests that might harm your pet during the change of seasons, there is also the risk of other potentially harmful illnesses that can affect your dog due to a fun romp in the woods.
+U.K. dog walkers should be aware of S.C.I.
+(Seasonal Canine Illnesses) symptoms that may indicate your dog is suffering from one or more of these illnesses.

 Although the mystery S.C.I.s have been reported in only a few forests, there could be a potential outbreak in any woodland area, so dog walkers are advised to take immediate steps to get your dog to a vet if symptoms appear after a walk.
 All dog owners should also spread the word about these dangers to other dog lovers.

-August through November has been the most active months for reporting seasonal canine illnesses linked with woodland walks.
-Be sure you get the full picture of how a walk in the woodlands might affect your dog and keep aware of the areas that are causing the problems.
+August through November have been the most active months for reporting seasonal canine illnesses linked with woodland walks.
+Be sure you get the complete picture of how a walk in the woodlands might affect your dog, and keep aware of the areas causing the problems.

-No one really knows what causes this SCI that has so many Britons on alert for their canine friends’ health and safety.
-The latest report indicates that the disease, which killed over 17 dogs in England, is that it could be “Alabama Rot,” (also known as “diopathic renal glomerular vasculopathy) which was first believed to affect only greyhounds.
+No one knows what causes this S.C.I. that has so many Britons on alert for their canine friends’ health and safety.
+The latest report indicates that the disease, which killed over 17 dogs in England, is that it could be “Alabama Rot” (also known as “idiopathic renal glomerular vasculopathy) which was first believed to affect only greyhounds.

-The disease first appeared in the 1980s in America and veterinarians say that this new SCI it looks very much like the “Alabama Rot” disease that killed many dogs in the U.S.A.
-Vets urge that if symptoms such as vomiting, diarrhoea and lethargy persist in your dog for at least 12 hours, that you take him to a vet.
+The disease first appeared in the 1980s in America, and veterinarians say that this new S.C.I. looks very much like the “Alabama Rot” disease that killed many dogs in the U.S.A.
+Vets urge that if symptoms such as vomiting, diarrhoea and lethargy persist in your dog for at least 12 hours, you take him to a vet.
 This is especially true if you’ve recently walked the dog in a wooded area.